-In May, 2020, Health Canada granted a No Objection Letter to Arch to conduct a Phase II trial to investigate Metablok's efficacy to prevent organ damage caused by inflammation in patients with COVID-19.
-The trial is expected to begin in September, 2020.
+In May 2020, Health Canada granted a No Objection Letter to Arch to conduct a Phase II trial to investigate Metablok's efficacy to prevent organ damage caused by inflammation in patients with COVID-19.

-In June, 2020, U.S. Food and Drug Administration (FDA) granted permission to the Company to proceed with a Phase II trial in the U.S. and an Investigational New Drug application was activated.
+In June 2020, U.S. Food and Drug Administration (FDA) granted permission to the Company to proceed with a Phase II trial in the U.S. and an Investigational New Drug application was activated.
+The trial began October 2020, at a hospital site in Florida, which has now been followed by clinical trial sites elsewhere in the U.S., Canada and Turkey.

-The Phase II trial will be a multicenter, randomized, double-blind, placebo-controlled, proof of concept study of LSALT peptide as prevention of organ inflammation known to trigger acute respiratory distress syndrome (ARDS) and acute kidney injury (AKI) in patients infected with SARS-CoV-2 (COVID-19)..
+The Phase II trial is an international, multicenter, randomized, double-blind, placebo-controlled, proof of concept study of LSALT peptide as prevention of organ inflammation known to trigger acute respiratory distress syndrome (ARDS) and acute kidney injury (AKI) in patients infected with SARS-CoV-2 (COVID-19).